LupaDevStudio/TramwayCollector/README.md

 ### For users

-To install the application, download it using [this link](https://gitlab.com/Agathe48/tramway-collector/-/raw/main/bin/tramwaycollector-1.0.0-armeabi-v7a-debug.apk?inline=false).
+To install the application, download it on the Play Store using [this link](https://play.google.com/store/apps/details?id=org.tramwaycollector).

 ### For developers